axbg/awesome-web/README.md

 * [Carbon](https://carbon.now.sh) - presentation-ready code formatter
 * [OnlineGDB](https://www.onlinegdb.com/) - almost-any-programming-language web-based playground
 * [Regulex](https://jex.im/regulex/#!flags=&re=%5E(a%7Cb)*%3F%24) - the right tool to understand that complicated JS RegEx
+* [Can I Use](https://caniuse.com/) - check if the fancy stuff you want to use is really supported